CACI No. 414. Amount of Caution Required in Dangerous Situations

 467].)
 However, this rule does not apply when a person’s lawful employment

-requires that he or she must work in a dangerous situation.
+requires that person to work in a dangerous situation.
 (McDonald v.
-City of
+City of Oakland

-“reasonable men who are paid to give at least part of their attention to their job”
+[employees] who are paid to give at least part of their attention to their job” may

-may not be as able to maintain the same standards for personal safety as
+not be as able to maintain the same standards for personal safety as nonemployees.

 Sources and Authority